Laws of black hole thermodynamics in semiclassical gravity: Generalized second law

 where the equality holds for the ``equilibrium state'' $\sigma_0$.

-Depending on the renormalization scheme, all quantities are finite, but it is possible for the variations $\Delta$ to be finite even though the quantities being varied are themselves divergent, since one does not expect that the ultraviolet behavior (the one responsible for such divergences) plays an important role in these effects of semiclassical origin.
+Variations $\Delta$ above are finite even though the quantities being varied themselves may diverge.
+This seems reasonable since one does not expect the ultraviolet behaviour (which is the one responsible for such divergences) to play an important role in these effects of semiclassical origin.

-The use of the monotonicity of the relative entropy as in (\ref{ineq}) has been used before by Sorkin \cite{wall2} and Wall \cite{wall} to argue in favor of the GSL, albeit not as rigorously applied to non-stationary spacetimes.
+The use of the monotonicity of the relative entropy as in (\ref{ineq}) has been used before by Sorkin \cite{wall2} and Wall \cite{wall} to argue in favour of the GSL, albeit not as rigorously applied to non-stationary spacetimes.
 Our semiclassical Noether charge approach has the following advantages.
-First, it is possible to generalize to other geometrical diffeomorphism-invariant theories of gravity.
+First, it is possible to generalise it to other geometrical diffeomorphism-invariant theories of gravity.
 Second and most importantly, it avoids the assumption that \emph{all} the change in the horizon's area of a dynamical black hole as one moves to the future is caused by the expansion of the existing geodesic congruences generating the horizon, when it is not clear whether or not the emergence of new horizon generators dominates this change in area.
-This makes our proof distinct of any existing attempts.
+This makes this proof distinct of any existing attempts.